-For dinner we had planned to go to The Jetty Greenwich Peninsula, where there is the lovely dog-friendly Vagabond Food Cafe, serving breakfasts, lunches and dinners.
-It is just a short walk from the Emirates Greenwich Peninsula station and it was a beautiful evening to have a stroll on the river, although the first part of the path there were some works in progress on the path.
+(Updated) For dinner we had planned to go to The Jetty Greenwich Peninsula, where there was the lovely dog-friendly Vagabond Food Cafe, serving breakfasts, lunches and dinners.
+The Jetty is just a short walk from the Emirates Greenwich Peninsula station and it was a beautiful evening to have a stroll on the river, although the first part of the path there were some works in progress on the path.

 As you walk on the jetty you start feeling in such a peaceful oasis, full of plants, flowers and colourful wood boards.
 The Jetty is the place for urban gardening and they have plenty of events that include urban farming, live music, supper clubs, workshops and more.
 They seem also very eco-friendly and even have waterless toilets (it may sound weird, but you need to check this out, and contrary to what you may think, it is odourless).

 The alfresco Hej Coffee offers breakfasts and lunches, bringing coffee, food and drinks.
 Their Winter opening times are Thursday to Sunday 10am to 4pm, while Summer times have not yet been released